leontristain/modnotes/windhelm/upcoming.md

 ### Faction: Pit Fighter

 The base mod restores the arena structure but doesn't touch any playable content.
 Faction: Pit Fighter is the forefront mod that restores the arena quest content, so it would be nice to patch that in.
 I currently don't know how straightforward it would be to do that since I've never played through that mod myself, but it's definitely something to take a stab at.

+### AI Overhaul

+This mod was mentioned as a potential patch candidate, so I will look at this at some point.
+Not yet sure whether a patch is easy or difficult or needed at all.
+I think it will depend on what it does to navmesh if any.

 ### A Note On Open Cities Skyrim